WSU-kduncan/cicdf25-ldawson118/README-CI.md

   - Set up Docker Buildx which is for building images
   - Build the Docker image and push it to Docker Hub
 - Explanation / highlight of values that need updated if used in a different repository
-  - Change `DOCKER_USERNAME` to the proper username used to login
+  - Change `DOCKER_USERNAME` to the either the proper username used to login or a secret in your personal repo that holds your Docker username
+  - Change `DOCKER_TOKEN` to either the token (not recommended for security), or a secret in your personal repo that holds the token.
-  - Change `dawson118/panda-site:latest` to the proper image:tag
+  - Change `dawson118/panda-site:latest` to the proper `repo/image:tag` you are trying to pull
   - Change `main` to the branch that you wish to run the action on
 - Link to workflow file in your GitHub repository
   - [Workflow File](.github/workflows/project4-flow.yml)